 Read More: Best Movie Franchises of All Time

 27. King Kong (2005)

-More or less, Peter Jackson’s version of this timeless classic has often been considered one of the best remakes of all times.
-‘King Kong’ is set in a fictitious Skull Island (and perhaps the 2017 reboot derives its name from the island), where Carl Denham, a filmmaker has decided upon to finish his film.
+Peter Jackson‘s version of this timeless classic has often been considered one of the best remakes of all time.
+‘King Kong’ is set in a fictitious Skull Island (and perhaps the 2017 reboot derives its name from the island), where Carl Denham, a filmmaker, has decided to finish his movie.
 While he awaits his leading lady, Ann Darrow (Naomi Watts) agrees upon to play the role when it comes as a shock to them that the island has forever been inhabited with a giant prehistoric gorilla who is smitten with Ann.
 The filmmaker and his crew have to get to Ann before things go out of hand.
-‘King Kong’ received critical acclaim upon its release and received numerous Academy Awards and accolades upon its release.
+‘King Kong’ received critical acclaim upon its release and received numerous Academy Awards.
 No wonder it has been considered a timeless masterpiece by none other than Roger Ebert.

 Read More: Best British Movies of All Time